Why Saint Lucia's Climate Matters for Your Trip

 March and April: Shoulder Season with Drier Conditions

 March offers an interesting middle ground.
-Temperatures remain steady at 26°C79°F average, with highs near 29°C84°F. Critically, March becomes notably drier, with rainfall dropping to just 7 mm0.3 in for the entire month.
+Temperatures remain steady at 26°C79°F average, with highs near 29°C84°F. Critically, March averages around 75 mm3.0 in for the entire month.
+However, winds average 30 km/h19 mph, slightly stronger than the winter months but still manageable for most activities.

-April data is not available in the current observations, but historical patterns suggest it remains dry and warm, sitting between the March dryness and the May transition.
+Historical patterns suggest it remains dry and warm, sitting between the March dryness and the May transition.
 These months attract fewer tourists than December-February, resulting in noticeably lower accommodation costs while maintaining excellent weather for beaches, diving, and sightseeing.

 May: Late Dry Season and Festival Season